LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Malicious or compromised user(s) could make frequent prompts to a single or several plugin APIs, that could result in excessive network traffic that can flood and ultimately crash the plugin server.
+\textbf{Make excessive prompts.} Malicious or compromised user(s) could make frequent prompts to a single or several plugin APIs, that could result in excessive network traffic that can flood and ultimately crash the plugin server.